hpwn/Advent-of-Code-2023/README.md

 1. **Visit [Advent of Code](https://adventofcode.com/)** - Prepare yourself for an epic journey through code and holiday spirit.
 2. **Clone This Repository**: `git clone [Your-Repo-URL]`
 3. **Navigate into the directory**: `cd [Your-Repo-Name]`
-4. **Run the code** for each day: `python day_[number].py` - replace `python day_[number]` with the appropriate command and file name.
-I may use different languages like JavaScript or TypeScript to enhance my understanding.
+4. **Run the code** for each day: `python day_[number].py` - replace `python day_[number]` with the appropriate command and file name (check the language used for that day!)

 ## 📂 Repository Structure

-- Each day's puzzle is neatly wrapped in its own directory, labeled from `day_01` to `day_25`.
+- Each day's puzzle is neatly wrapped in its own directory, labeled from `1` to `25`.
-- Inside each day's folder, you'll find:
+- Inside each day's folder, here's what you may find:
-  - The puzzle description: `README.md`
+  - The puzzle description if I saved it.
-  - My solution: `solution.py`
+  - My solution file(s).
-  - Input data: `input.txt`
+  - Input data if saved.
   - And sometimes, a sprinkle of additional files if needed.

 ## 🎯 My Goals